-Section 4.
-Origin and development of the US semiconductor business
+3. Early dynamics of the US semiconductor business

-The following section briefly details the role of the US military and government and the part of compulsory licensing of semiconductor patents in fostering a business sector oriented towards rapid technological advances - creating a relatively open and fragmented business landscape.
+In order to understand the contemporary state of the semiconductor business, it is important to understand its historical development.
+In particular, an analysis of the early years of the US semiconductor business offers insight into how the semiconductor business gained such an iron-clad reputation for dynamic technological change, and how this occurred in the context of the business logic of strategic sabotage.
+The following historical analysis details the role of the US military and government and the part of compulsory licensing of semiconductor patents in fostering a business sector oriented towards rapid technological advances - creating a relatively open and fragmented business landscape.